wp-plugins/pj-jquery-ui-helper/readme.txt

 Here is a list of the current widgets and their corresponding shortcodes:

 * Dialog - Used with \[pjjuh-dialog\]*contents*\[/pjjuh-tab\] to create a button where the shortcode is inserted that will open a dialog with the contents of the tag (or you can set an attribute of page to a title of one of the pages on your site to load the contents of that page into the dialog that is opened from pressing the button).
-For more information on how to use this please visit [my site][plugin-page].
+For more information on how to use this please visit [my site](http://pjokumsen.co.za/wordpress/plugins/pj-jquery-ui-helper/).
 * Tabs - Used with \[pjjuh-tab-group\] and then \[pjjuh-tab title="tab-title"\]*contents*\[/pjjuh-tab\] to create a tab with the title "tab-title" that contains the contents specified.
-For more information on how to use this please visit [my site][plugin-page].
+For more information on how to use this please visit [my site](http://pjokumsen.co.za/wordpress/plugins/pj-jquery-ui-helper/).

 Widgets I hope to add in the near future are: